Lào Cai province: History

-Lào Cai has been known since ancient times as a historic trading post.
+Lào Cai has been known as a historic trading post.
 Here, the Chinese, the Vietnamese and the ethnic minorities of the region fought to gain control of the region.
 In 1463, the Viet Kings established Lào Cai as the capital of their northernmost region, then named as Hưng Hóa.
 It came under French colonial rule in 1889 and was their administrative town, and also served as a military garrison.
-In the early 19th century the first railway line was built from Hanoi to this region.
-It took seven years to complete but at the cost of 25,000 lives of Vietnamese people who were conscripted labourers.
+In the 19th century the first railway line was built from Hanoi to this region.
+It took seven years to complete and at the cost of 25,000 lives of Vietnamese people who were conscripted labourers.

-In late 1978, the Vietnamese invaded Cambodia due to constant attacks resulting in massacres from the genocidal Khmer Rouge on Vietnamese soil.
-The Chinese, as allies of the Khmer Rouge invaded North Vietnam with the aim of "teaching the Vietnamese a lesson" to withdraw from Cambodia.
+In 1978, Vietnam invaded Cambodia due to constant attacks resulting in massacres from the Khmer Rouge on Vietnamese soil.
+The Chinese, as allies of the Khmer Rouge, invaded North Vietnam with the aim of "teaching the Vietnamese a lesson" to withdraw from Cambodia.
 The attack was launched by 200,000-600,000 People's Liberation Army personnel.
 They occupied territory from Paso (previously known as Phon Tho) in the Northwest to Cao Bằng and Lạng Sơn in the Northwest.
-The Chinese suffered heavy casualties, but managed to take these cities due to fighting being done against primarily Vietnamese militia units and local border troops, with the core fighting element of Vietnamese army all being stationed in Cambodia.
-China decided to withdraw completely after less than a month and claimed that ‘the gate to Hanoi was open’ and that ‘their punitive mission had been achieved’.
-On the way back to the Chinese border, the PLA destroyed local infrastructure and homes, looted equipment and resources including livestock, weakening the already destabilised post-Vietnam War economy of Vietnam's northernmost provinces.
+China managed to take these cities, decided to withdraw completely after less than a month and claimed that ‘the gate to Hanoi was open’ and that ‘their punitive mission had been achieved’.
+On the way back to the Chinese border, the PLA destroyed local infrastructure and homes, looted equipment and resources including livestock.
 The PLA completely pulled out on March 16.
 Both sides declared victory with China claiming their ‘mission was successful’ and Vietnam successfully repelling a Chinese Invasion.
-Following the invasion, the border with China was closed for several years.
-The city of Lào Cai was devastated by the Chinese.
+Following the invasion, the border with China was closed for years.
 The war also resulted in the planting of land mines that continue to inflict casualties along the border with China.

-The border town of Lào Cai, which lies along the Red River and is the provincial capital has now prospered due to trade with China and is a booming city with a community of millionaires.
 Since 2006, Lào Cai has had city status and is the largest town in the region.
 An airport is planned to be built by 2020.

 On June 12, 2025, the National Assembly passed Resolution No. 202/2025/QH15, which took effect the same day, merging Yên Bái Province into Lào Cai Province.

-Administrative divisions

-Administrative reforms before 1/7/2025

-Lào Cai was subdivided into 9 district-level subdivisions: